 Subscriber.
-The employee or Continuation Coverage Enrollee who has been determined eligible and is enrolled in this plan, and is the individual to whom the PEBB Program or Kaiser will issue notices, information, requests, and premium bills on behalf of an Enrollee.
+The retiree, Continuation Coverage Enrollee, or survivor who has been determined eligible and is enrolled in this plan, and is the individual to whom the PEBB Program or Kaiser will issue notices, information, requests, and premium bills on behalf of an Enrollee.